decoder-it/KrbRelayEx-RPC/README.md

 # Examples
 SMB Relay:
 ==========
-The user19 account is a member of the DNSAdmins group in the MYLAB.LOCAL domain and modifies the A record for SRV2-MYLAB.
-The IP 192.168.212.11 is our attacker machine.
+The *user19* account is a member of the DnsAdmins group in the MYLAB.LOCAL domain.
+As a member he can modify the A record for SRV2-MYLAB and change the IP 192.168.212.11 which is our attacker machine.
-In this case, we use the dnstool.py script from from https://github.com/dirkjanm/krbrelayx<br><br>
+Thee *dnstool.py* script from from https://github.com/dirkjanm/krbrelayx can be used for this purpose:<br><br>
 <img width="827" alt="image" src="https://github.com/user-attachments/assets/d66e4b5d-e1c6-472c-8b40-8951d969df3a">
 <br><br>
 On the attacker machine, we launch the relay/forwarder tool.
 SMB consoles will be launched in the background, starting from port 10000, and we will forward all traffic for WinRM, RPC Mapper, and Remote Desktop:<br><br>